upenn-embedded/final-project-s25-niblets/README.md

   a.
 We expect this to take 5 hours.
 Once we are able to read data from the SD card onto the STM, we need to be able to interpret that data and play it on our mono speaker  <br>
   b.
 Claren and Patrick  <br>
   c.
 We ultimately want to play a simple song (like twinkle twinkle) and see if we are able to play it through our mono speaker.
 We want the sound quality to be recognizable.  <br>
   d.
 This is one of the more essential parts of our project, we need to be able to play music that we read from the STM.
-This will involve getting the data from the WAV files that we load onto our STM and being able to convert them to frequencies to play on our speaker.   <br>
+This will involve getting the data from the WAV files that we load onto our STM and being able to convert them to frequencies to play on our speaker.   <br> <br>

+4. CADing a case to contain everything <br>
+   a.
+We expect this to take 8 hours.
+We need to CAD a case both large enough to contain all of our components while also being small enough that can be handheld. <br>
+   b.
+Patrick
+   c.
+For this task to be finished, I want to have created a CAD that contains all of our components within.
+   d.
+This is a very important step in terms of creating housing for our device.
+We need to start early in terms of building our case because we will probably want to iterate in the future and printing will take a lot of time.
 ## Sprint Review #2

 ### Last week's progress